 In managing its capital, the Group's primary objective is to ensure its continued ability to provide a consistent return for its equity shareholders through capital growth.
 In order to achieve this objective, the Group seeks to maintain a gearing ratio that balances risks and returns at an acceptable level and also to maintain a sufficient funding base to enable the Group to meet its working capital and strategic investment needs.

 17. RESERVES

-2013 2012
+2014 2013

 \$'000 \$'000

-Options reserve (a) - 527
+Convertible note reserve (a) 13 -

-Foreign currency translation reserve (b) 4,114 (3,683)
+Foreign currency translation reserve (b) 2,343 4,114

-4,114 (3,156)
+2,356 4,114

-(a) Options Reserve
+(a) Convertible Note Reserve

 (i) Nature and purpose of reserve